 Natural Flea & Tick Spray for Cats

-- 2 cups raw unfiltered organic apple cider vinegar
+- 2 cups raw unfiltered apple cider vinegar

 - 1 Tbsp. dried organic neem leaf

 - 1 Tbsp. dried organic catnip

 - 1 Tbsp. dried organic lavender buds

 - 1 Tbsp. dried organic peppermint leaf

 - Combine apple cider vinegar and herbs in a mason jar and steep for 1-2 weeks, shaking daily to combine.
 Strain with a cheesecloth or coffee filter before keeping in a glass mason jar for use.